reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 ### `useCallback(fn, dependencies)` {/*usecallback*/}

-Call `useCallback` at the top level of your component to declare a memoized callback:
+Call `useCallback` at the top level of your component to cache a function definition between re-renders:

 ```js {4,9}
 import { useCallback } from 'react';